 A: Art therapy is not about making “good art” and is not product-oriented.
 I will not judge your art or make value judgments about if it is “good” or “bad.”
 No skill or previous art experience is required.
 The artwork is a way for clients to share about their experiences and feelings.
 It also can be used to help clients identify their strengths, needs, and hopes.
 Often, after clients create artwork we will look at it together with curiosity and process it verbally.
 As clients meet their goals and feel ready to move on from therapy, the art serves as a tangible reminder of our work together and the ways they have grown.
 I have had a number of clients who choose to engage in traditional talk therapy with me in lieu of art therapy, and I am happy to approach the therapy in a way that best meets your needs.

 Q: What are your fees?
 What forms of payment do you accept?

-A: My fee is $130 per 45 minute session and $260 per 90 min session.
+A: My fee is $150 per 45 minute session and $300 per 90 min session.
+Other session lengths (60 min) are billed at a prorated amount.
 I accept credit card, cash, or check and my booking system can securely store credit cards so we can work the full duration of the session without using time to pay for services.